 If you are interested in participating in any of the work groups or if you would like more information about Shorewood Connects, contact Project Facilitator Sue Kelley 414.961.7262 or

-Shorewood Connects is pleased to announce that the application period for the annual Shorewood Neighborhood-of-the-Year competition is now open for 2017; applications are due no later than March 16, 2017.
-Even if you’re not a “super block”, please consider submitting an easy-to-complete, brief application on behalf of your neighborhood.
+Shorewood Connects is pleased to announce that the application period for the annual Shorewood NEIGHBORHOOD-of-the-Year competition is now open for 2018.
+Applications are due no later than Friday, May 11, 2018.
+Even if you’re not a “super block”, please consider submitting the easy-to-complete, brief application on behalf of your neighborhood.
 Some lucky block will win - could it be yours?!

-Because there are so many examples of neighbors helping neighbors throughout the Village, for the first time we are also accepting applications for the Shorewood NEIGHBOR of the Year!
+Because there are so many examples of neighbors helping neighbors throughout the Village, we are also accepting applications for the Shorewood NEIGHBOR-of- the-Year!
 Do you know someone who is kind, helpful, and considerate to their neighbors?
 If so, we would love to hear about him or her.
 There is a one-page application for nominations (two people are needed to nominate a neighbor) also due on March 16.

 Click on one or both of the applications below to submit your block or neighbor.